New Lambretta scooters unveiled at EICMA; India arrival in 2019

 The scooters get a 770mm seat height, which is the same as on the Vespa 125 and 150 offered in India.
 The wheelbase, at 1,330mm, is also 40mm longer than the current Vespa range in India.
 All three scooters are equipped with a 6.5-litre fuel tank.

-India is also slated to get the new Lambrettas, though, most likely in 2019 as Innocenti S.A. is in the process of assessing a distribution system.
+India is also slated to get the new Lambrettas, though, most likely in 2019.
 As per the manufacturer’s representatives at EICMA, a manufacturing/assembly set-up is preferred for India (keeping in mind costs and volumes), explaining the timeframe it has in mind for an Indian debut.
 At present, Lambretta hasn’t confirmed if it will tie up with a local partner or enter as an independent entity.

 Also see: Lambretta V Special image gallery